-Trump, Obama events heat up Georgia Senate races before voter registration deadline
+Trump, Obama events heat up Senate races in Georgia before voter registration deadline

 “I know we’ve all got our doubts about the last election, and I’ve heard some people say: Just don’t vote,” Pence told the crowd of hundreds.
 “My fellow Americans, if you don’t vote, they win.”

-Pence, making his second trip to the state for the Senate runoffs, arrived the day after GOP legislators organized a hearing where Trump attorney Rudy Giuliani suggested there were enough allegations of irregularity to reverse Biden’s win.
+Pence, making his second trip to the state for the Senate runoffs, arrived the day after GOP legislators organized a hearing in which Trump attorney Rudolph W. Giuliani suggested that there were enough allegations of irregularity to reverse Biden’s win.
 A recount, demanded by the Trump campaign, wrapped up the same day, and Republican election officials have suggested that Biden’s narrow victory would be certified again.

 Pence was not the only Republican acknowledging that questions about election integrity had sapped some voters’ enthusiasm.
 Soothing Republicans who believe the election was stolen, while telling them to vote again in a few weeks, has been tricky for GOP leaders.

-“We’re going to continue to fight for our president, Donald J. Trump,” said Republican National Committee chairwoman Ronna McDaniel at the rally, telling the crowd to reelect their senators to “fight for election integrity so that this never happens again.”
+“We’re going to continue to fight for our president, Donald J. Trump,” said Republican National Committee Chairwoman Ronna McDaniel at the rally, telling the crowd to reelect their senators to “fight for election integrity so that this never happens again.”

 Loeffler did not attend the rally, canceling her appearance after the death of a staffer in a car accident.
 Perdue did not mention the election challenges in his remarks, which focused on the liberal policies that could get passed if Republicans lose the Senate.